-\textbf{Transformer in NeRF.} Recently, there are a few methods that attempt to incorporate the Transformer~\cite{vaswani2017attention} architecture to the NeRF model.
-NerFormer~\cite{reizenstein2021common} proposes to use a Transformer to aggregate the features between different views on a ray and learn the radiance fields from the aggregated feature.
+Recently, several methods have explored integrating the Transformer~\cite{vaswani2017attention} architecture into the NeRF models.
+Notably, NerFormer~\cite{reizenstein2021common} employs a Transformer to aggregate features between different views on a ray and learns the radiance fields from the aggregated features.
 IBRNet~\cite{wang2021ibrnet} proposes a ray Transformer to aggregate the information on a ray in the NeRF decoder.
-More recently, GNT~\cite{t2023is} proposes to directly regress the color for view synthesis without NeRF's volume rendering.
-GPNR~\cite{suhail2022generalizable} aggregates features with several stacked ``patch-based'' Transformers to improve generalization by avoiding potential harmful effects caused by CNN.
-Unlike all the above methods, ours mainly uses Transformer in the encoder to enhance the features with cross-view interaction, so that it can better serve the following correspondence matching process, aiming to provide a better geometry prior.
+More recently, GNT~\cite{t2023is} directly regresses the color for view synthesis without NeRF's volume rendering.
+GPNR~\cite{suhail2022generalizable} extends the per-scene optimization method LFNR~\cite{suhail2022light} and aggregates features with several stacked ``patch-based'' Transformers to improve generalization by avoiding potential harmful effects caused by CNN.
+Unlike the above methods, our approach primarily utilizes a Transformer-based encoder to enhance the features through cross-view interactions, so that it can better serve the following correspondence matching process, aiming to provide a better geometry prior.